open-cogsci/sigmund-ai/heymans/static/terms.md

 ## Communication of changes

 We will make a reasonable effort to notify users in advance of any changes related to availability, terms of use, or privacy and ethics.
 However, we cannot guarantee this.
-Specifically, in the future, we may impose restrictions on the use of Sigmund.
-Furthermore, for security, technical, maintenance, legal or regulatory reasons, or due to any breach of the terms of use, we may withdraw this service at any time and without advance notice.
+Specifically, for security, technical, maintenance, legal or regulatory reasons, or due to any breach of the terms of use, we may withdraw this service at any time and without advance notice, or impose restrictions on the use of Sigmund.
+If such changes negatively impact user experience, users will be offered a refund for the remaining period (after the change) of their subscription.

 ## Limitation of liability